AWF Interviewing Tara Mallen: Founder & Artistic Director, Rivendell Theatre Ensemble. Read More...

 The Arts Work Fund is a funder collaborative created to help strengthen the management and operations of small arts and cultural organizations in Chicago and Cook County.

-We are changing and expanding our grant opportunities for the coming year in response to the extraordinary challenges Chicago’s cultural community is currently facing.
-We have:
+We have changed and expanded our grant opportunities in response to the extraordinary challenges Chicago’s cultural community is currently facing.
+Arts Work Fund has:

 Think through a question, analyze challenges and opportunities, and develop plans or small tests of change